PAXANDDOS/aurelion-pack/client/README.md

 Or you can enable the console by setting `Enabled` to `true` under `Logging.Console` section in `BepInEx.cfg`.
 You can open it using your mod manager.

+In addition, for full information inside the logs, disable `LessLogs` mod in your manager.
+This mod is preconfigured to mute all the annoying logs, which can be useful for debugging.

+If you want to go all-in, consider installing [Imperium](https://thunderstore.io/c/lethal-company/p/giosuel/Imperium/) and [Lethal Sponge](https://thunderstore.io/c/lethal-company/p/Scoops/LethalSponge/).
+These tools have proven useful and I also used them to make update [3.3.0](https://thunderstore.io/c/lethal-company/p/PAXANDDOS/AurelionPack/changelog/#%5B3.3.0%5D%20-%202025-03-22) which boosted performance.

 ## Credits

 I am not associated with any of the mods listed above.
 The name of the modpack has nothing to do with Asol.
+Or Smolder.

 ![](https://i.imgur.com/HBREPZW.png)